 NEU Funds Disbursed to Date

-As of July 28, 2021, Local Fiscal Recover Funds have been disbursed to many--but not all--North Carolina cities and towns.
+As of Sept.
+8, 2021, Local Fiscal Recover Funds have been disbursed to many North Carolina cities and towns.

 That list can be seen here.

 More information is available at NC PRO's website, here.

 Metropolitan City Final Totals